Kathleen Fitzwilliam: Career

 In 1849 she performed for Queen Victoria at Windsor Castle in the Christmas theatricals.

 In 1850 (January) Miss Fitzwilliam joined the company of the Theatre Royal Haymarket, under Mr. Benjamin Webster's management, and shortly afterwards transferred her services to the Adelphi Theatre, where she remained for three seasons.

 Retirement

 Miss Fitzwilliam made her last appearance on the stage in August 1852 in Bon Soir, Signor Pantalon at the Adelphi Theatre, and then adopted concert singing as a profession.
-From 1852 until early in 1854 she sang with much success at most of the concerts and musical reunions in London and at several in the principal towns of the provinces.
+From 1852 until early 1854 she sang with much success at most of the concerts and musical reunions in London and at several in the principal towns of the provinces.
 In May 1854 she married and left the profession.